Privacy Policy

 Essential Cookies

 These cookies are necessary to ensure basic functions of the website.
-For example, these cookies are needed when a user adds a product to the shopping cart, then continues browsing other pages and only goes to the checkout later.
-These cookies ensure that the shopping cart is not deleted even when the user closes their browser window.
+For example, these cookies are needed when a user puts a product in the shopping cart, then continues surfing on other pages, and only goes to the checkout later.
+These cookies ensure that the shopping cart is not deleted, even if the user closes their browser window.

 Functional Cookies

 These cookies collect information about user behavior and whether the user receives any error messages.
-These cookies are also used to measure the loading time and behavior of the website with different browsers.
+In addition, these cookies are also used to measure the loading time and the behavior of the website with different browsers.

 These cookies ensure better user-friendliness.
 For example, entered locations, font sizes, or form data are stored.